ashwingrg11/NTHEnergy/README.md

 ```

 ## Getting Started
 - Clone the repo and open the project in IntelliJ or any IDE.
+[Clone Repo](https://github.com/ashwingrg11/NTHEnergy)
 - Install JavaFX and Maven
 - Open Login.java file from the java/application/ directory.
 - Run